-A memberos own tax affairs should be kept up to date and all returns, accounts etc timeously lodged.
-While always important, this is particularly so since dilatoriness or incompetence in oneos own affairs could well cause doubts in the minds of tax authorities as to the standard of the memberos professional work.
+A member own tax affairs should be kept up to date and all returns, accounts etc timeously lodged.
+While always important, this is particularly so since dilatoriness or incompetence in one own affairs could well cause doubts in the minds of tax authorities as to the standard of the member of professional work.